ZeldaFan0225/ChatGPT-Discord-Bot/config.md

-        "regenerate_button": Whether this feature is enabled or not (BOOLEAN), "delete_button": Whether this feature is enabled or not (BOOLEAN), "view_system_instruction": Whether this feature is enabled or not (BOOLEAN) *4, "user_stats": Whether to record user stats or not, "user_leaderboard": Whether this feature is enabled or not (BOOLEAN) *4 },
+        "regenerate_button": Whether this feature is enabled or not (BOOLEAN), "delete_button": Whether this feature is enabled or not (BOOLEAN), "view_system_instruction": Whether this feature is enabled or not (BOOLEAN) *4, "englishify": Whether this feature is enabled or not (BOOLEAN), "user_stats": Whether to record user stats or not, "user_leaderboard": Whether this feature is enabled or not (BOOLEAN) *4 },
-    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER) }
+    "leaderboard_amount_users": How many users to display on the leaderboard (NUMBER), "englishify_system_instruction": The system instruction to translate a message (STRING) *5 }
 ```

 `*1` See API Documentation for reference (https://platform.openai.com/docs/api-reference/chat)
 `*2` See Instructing chat models for reference (https://platform.openai.com/docs/guides/chat/instructing-chat-models)
 `*3` Developer mode will enable logging and will also show the generations ID in the embed in Discord
 `*4` This option changes how the command is created.
+`*5` It is not recommended to change this option.